 Depending on the complexity of your business environment and the type of regulatory compliance required, your business’s comprehensive policies and procedures can evolve to well over 100 pages.
 As you can imagine, this can be a daunting task for the inexperienced.
 In addition, it is not recommended to use someone else’s policy, process, and/or procedure templates as they may not accurately reflect your business or its operations.

 That isn’t to say that templates could not be used as a guide.
 However, the end result needs to reflect in detail how the business will operate, how often these items are checked for compliance, and how often they will each be updated.
-Policies, processes, and procedures also include the actions that will be taken to address employees who do not conform to the rules of the organization.
+Policies, processes, and procedures also include the actions that will be taken to address employees, technology, and other items that do not conform to the rules of the organization.

 A key item that many businesses over look is the Breach Notification Policy.
 Many states have direct legal mandates with regard to security breaches and the notification of such activity.
 Section 134.98 of the Wisconsin Statutes requires business to notify individuals within 45 days if an unauthorized person has acquired their personal information.
 If you are a Wisconsin business, it is well worth your time to look into this statute and seek legal advice in order to develop a proper Breach Notification Policy for your business.